Vamsicse/DailyCodingProblemSolutions/README.md

 1 5 1
 ```

-We define a path in the triangle to start at the top and go down one row at a time to an adjacent value, eventually ending with an entry on the bottom row.
-For example, 1 -> 2 -> 1.
-The weight of the path is the sum of the entries.
+Start at the top and go down one row at a time to an adjacent value, eventually ending with an entry on the bottom row.

-Write a program that returns the weight of the minimum weight path.
+Output is: 1 -> 2 -> 1.

 [Solution](solution/TriangleMinPathTopToBottom.java)